-Some studies recommend involving the sales reps in setting their own quotas.
-This process will create a strong commitment from the rep's side to the company's targets and goal (Gundy 2002; Chung, 2015; Chung et al. 2020, Sands, 2000).
-In some cases, it is even recommended to let the reps not only set their quota, but also choose and define other goals to be achieved and to be compensated for, on top of the quota (Bommaraju and Hohenberg, 2018).
-The literature also suggests that giving the rep the possibility to set his/ hers own target and choose the reward for it may have good consequences.
-It might both improve sales outcomes and connect the rep to his sales target.
-At the same time, it might also better connect him or her to the organization (Brooks, 2019).

-When the sales rep has a direct influence on the profitability of his or her sales, it is recommended to consider setting a profit quota as well.
-This should lead to better profitability as there is a direct linkage between the company's profit and the sales rep's commission and/ or bonus (Zoltners et al., 2015).
+Some studies recommend involving the sales reps in quota setting to engender strong commitment to the company’s targets and aims on the rep’s side (Gundy 2002; Chung, 2015; Chung et al. 2020, Sands, 2000).
+In some cases, letting sales reps both set their quotas but also other goals to be achieved and compensated for is seen as appropriate (Bommaraju and Hohenberg, 2018).
+The literature also suggests that letting reps set their own targets and choose their reward for achieving them may both improve sales outcomes and encourage reps to embrace targets and identify with the organization (Brooks, 2019).
+Where sales reps have a direct influence on the profitability of their sales, setting a profit quota is recommended as well, as this should lead to higher profitability (Zoltners et al., 2015).

-Sales contests
+The role of sales contests

-Sales contests have been proved as a good add-on to the compensation plan design (Coughlan et al., 2012).
-Some of the researchers even think it is the most effective tool to motivate the salesforce (Roberge, 2015).
-Sales contests can be a part of the compensation plan but also implemented as a stand-alone component.
-It can be individual or a team-based contest (Roberge, 2015).
-While sales contests are mostly effective as a short-term incentive (Bullemore and Cristobal-Fransi, 2018), it is occasionally a good tool to motivate and align the reps toward specific goals of the organization (Coughlan et al., 2012).
+Sales contests have proven to be a positive element to include in compensation plan design (Coughlan et al., 2012), with Roberge (2015) deeming them is the most effective tools for motivating the salesforce.
+Sales contests can be a part of the compensation plan but also stand-alone components.
+They can be individual or a team-based (Roberge, 2015).
+While sales contests are mostly effective as a short-term incentive (Bullemore and Cristobal-Fransi, 2018), they are occasionally good for motivating reps and aligning them with the organization’s goals (Coughlan et al., 2012).

-Sales contests, however, also require a design attention.
-Some researchers have studied not only the influence of a sales contest on the results but also the effect of different sales contests on different sales reps.
-One of them has demonstrated that different types of salespeople react differently to the same sales contest, and assuming all reps are the same is a big mistake.
-The study has shown that sales reps with high risk aversion (will be discussed in the next paragraph) will not respond positively to sales contests in general.
-However, if a sales contest is in place, it is more effective for all kinds of reps to have a "winner takes it all" contest (Kalra and Shi, 2001).
+Designing them needs careful attention.
+Some studies have examined not only the influence of sales contests on results but also the impact of different ones on various reps.
+Kalra and Shi (2001) has demonstrated that different types of salespeople react differently to the same sales contests and that assuming all reps are the same is a big mistake.
+The study shows that sales reps with high risk aversion (see below) do not generally respond positively to sales contests, but that the more effective kind for all types of rep is a “winner takes all” one.
+The value of sales contests as a tool remains debatable, as this study will explore.

-As mentioned earlier, it is important for the designer of a plan to be aware that some sales contests may result a negative motivation effect on some sales reps.
-This study shows that most sales reps would not like to have the sales contests as a part of their compensation plan.
-Therefore, this tool remains debatable.

-Risk Aversion and Heterogeneity
+Risk aversion and heterogeneity

-Risk aversion of sales reps has been an influence on the design of compensation plans.
-Sales reps can be divided into high risk aversion, low risk aversion and neutral risk aversion.
-Risk aversion represents the level of vulnerability of the sales rep and his tendency to deliver good performances for long time periods.
-Measuring the risk aversion of a salesperson is described in the literature (Oliver and Weitz, 1991) and is a good tool that can recommend different factors of the compensation plan.
-The most effective reps are the low risk aversion ones (Rubel and Prasad, 2016).
+Sales reps’ levels of risk aversion have influenced compensation plan design.
+Oliver and Weitz (1991) describes how to measure a salesperson’s risk aversion, a good tool that can identify positive factors to include in a compensation plan.
+The most effective reps are the low risk averse ones (Rubel and Prasad, 2016).